Clinton Sampson Blues: History

-Clinton, North Carolina first hosted minor league play in 1946.
-The "Clinton Blues" became charter members of the six–team Class D level Tobacco State League.
-The Angier-Fuquay Springs Bulls, Dunn-Erwin Twins, Sanford Spinners, Smithfield-Selma Leafs and Wilmington Pirates joined Clinton as charter members in Tobacco State League play.
+Clinton, North Carolina first hosted minor league play in 1946, when the "Clinton Blues" became charter members of the six–team Class D level Tobacco State League.
+The Angier-Fuquay Springs Bulls, Dunn-Erwin Twins, Sanford Spinners, Smithfield-Selma Leafs and Wilmington Pirates teams joined Clinton as charter members in Tobacco State League play.

 The 1946 Clinton Blues advanced to the league finals in their first season of play, their only playoff appearance.
-Clinton finished the 1946 Tobacco State League regular season with a 70–48 record to place 2nd, finishing 0.5 game behind the 1st place Sanford Spinners.
+Clinton finished the 1946 Tobacco State League regular season with a 70–48 record to place second, finishing 0.5 game behind the first place Sanford Spinners.
 Playing under managers Willie Duke and Van Mungo, Clinton advanced to the playoffs.
 In the first round of the Tobacco State League playoffs, Clinton defeated the Smithfield-Selma Leafs 4 games to 1.
 In the finals, the Angier-Fuquay Springs Bulls defeated the Clinton Blues 4 games to 3 to win the championship.
 Player/manager Willie Duke of Clinton led the Tobacco State League in batting average, hitting .393, while teammate Robert Keane led the league with 23 wins as a pitcher.

-Continuing Tobacco State League play, the 1947 Clinton Blues finished in 6th place.
+Continuing Tobacco State League play, the 1947 Clinton Blues finished in sixth place.
 Playing under managers Robert Hall, Van Mungo, Surven Wright and E. Jackson Bell in the eight–team league, Clinton ended the regular season with a 56–67 record.
-Clinton finished 29.0 games behind of the 1st place Sanford Spinners in the regular season standings, missing the playoffs.
+Clinton finished 29.0 games behind of the first place Sanford Spinners in the regular season standings, missing the playoffs.
 In the playoffs, Sanford became the league champions.
 L. C. Kerr, of Clinton, was reported to be the vice president of the Tobacco State League and president of the Clinton Blues in 1947.

 The Blues' manager in 1946 and 1947, Van Mungro was the namesake of the song, Van Lingo Mungro, released as a single in 1969.
 "Van Lingle Mungo" was composed and performed by jazz pianist Dave Frishberg.
 Frishberg also wrote both the lyrics and the music.
 The song was distributed by Red Day Division of Doramus, Inc. under CTI Records.
 It was originally released as a single, but later incorporated into Oklahoma Toad, Frishberg's 1970 LP.
 Frishberg reportedly developed the melody first, but couldn't settle on lyrics, rejecting several sets of lyrics he drafted.
 Frishberg was noted to have browsed through a copy of a baseball encyclopedia, where he found the name of Van Lingle Mungo, a name he found unusual.
 He later found himself humming Mungo's name to the melody and incorporated it into the song.
 Jazz critic and author Ira Gitler considers "Van Lingle Mungo" as "one of the best jazz works of the 70s and certainly the best ever done combining jazz and baseball."
 The song has been entered in the National Baseball Library, a section of the National Baseball Hall of Fame.